tarwn/lessthandot-hugo/blogs/content/posts/2012-02-14-merge-replication-filtered-data-publication.md

 Next, click the Resolver tab in the same article properties window.

-Choose “Use a custom resolver (registered at the Distributor) and select the “Microsoft SQL Server DATETIME (later Wins) Conflict Resolver”.
+Choose "Use a custom resolver (registered at the Distributor) and select the "Microsoft SQL Server DATETIME (later Wins) Conflict Resolver".

-Enter, “DueDate” in the box below the resolver list and click OK to close and save the article properties for SalesOrderHeader.
+Enter, "DueDate" in the box below the resolver list and click OK to close and save the article properties for SalesOrderHeader.

 <div class="image_block">
   <a href="/wp-content/uploads/blogs/DataMgmt/MergRepl/-7.png?mtime=1329263428"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/MergRepl/-7.png?mtime=1329263428" width="455" height="377" /></a>